v-rajagt/IntuneDocs/intune/protect/derived-credentials.md

    If you don’t specify your own URL, Intune provides a link to generic details that can’t cover all scenarios.
 This generic guidance might not be accurate for your environment.

 5. Select one or more options for **Notification type**.
-Notification types are the methods you use to inform users that they must use the Company Portal app to get or update derived credentials for the following scenarios:
+Notification types are the methods you use to inform users about the following scenarios:

-   - Enroll a device with an issuer to get a new derived credential.
+   - How to enroll a device with an issuer to get a new derived credential.
-   - Get a new derived credential when the current credential is close to expiration.
+   - How to get a new derived credential when the current credential is close to expiration.
-   - Use a derived credential with a policy for Wi-Fi, VPN, email, or app authentication, and for S/MIME signing and encryption.
+   - The requirement to use a derived credential for a policy for Wi-Fi, VPN, email, or app authentication, and for S/MIME signing and encryption.

 6. When ready, select **Save** to complete configuration of the derived credential issuer.